michael-spengler/fairness/README.md

 Check with Patrick & Sebastian to which extend [HWZ](https://fh-hwz.ch/person/comboeuf-patrick-studiengangsleitung/) and [DHBW Mannheim](https://www.mannheim.dhbw.de) would be interested.

 Prepare youtube videos in many languages as a basis for teachers who are new to the CULT.

+## Peer To Peer On- / Off Ramp
+As long as fiat money (= political manipulation money) plays a role, it seems to be a good idea to have several peer to peer on-/off ramps in place.
+Maybe [cryptolocally](https://www.youtube.com/watch?v=VE52OpawDTk) serves as candidate and or inspiration.

+### Universal Basic Income
+The time might be right to leverage potential synergies with [democracy.earth](https://democracy.earth/), [Proof of Humanity](https://www.proofofhumanity.id/), etc.

+As an alternative to the relatively difficult proof of humanity approach it might make sense to mint a UBI coin for each wallet which has dCULT on a regular basis.
+This would further incentivize long term CULT staking.

+## CULT Pot
+Inspired by [pulsepot.io](https://pulsepot.io), it might be a good idea to gamify learning and onboarding.
+Check this [intro](https://www.youtube.com/watch?v=8OIF7jERK4c).
+We might ask Jacob if he is interested in teaming up.

+## Peer To Peer Service Exchange
+It maybe a good idea to have further approaches like [gitcoin.co](https://gitcoin.co) in place and or to extend gitcoin's features in a way that it also serves as a general decentralized version of [fiverr](https://www.fiverr.com/).
+Gitcoin is imo great for web3 insiders.
+I wonder what is necessary to foster a peer 2 peer economy even further fostering "mainstream adoption"...

 ## Supporting the Distributedness of our Movement
 ### Welcome Present CULT & RVLT